rdalx42/DevIt/README.md

 # DevIt
 A forum website.

+My first **big** project with php.
+Uses mysql as its data base.

+It's kinda badly organized.

-Devit is a simple forum website dedicated for programmers in general, it's like reddit but focused a lot more on programming related topics.
+Devit is a simple and minimalistic forum website dedicated for programmers in general, it's like reddit but focused a lot more on programming related topics.

 ## Features